-In addition to our employees, KBRPL routinely assesses our supply chain against our Code of Business Conduct, and Global Human Rights policy which include corporate obligations on our suppliers around ethics, human rights, bribery and corruption and human trafficking.
+In addition to our employees, KBRPL routinely assesses our supply chain against our Code of Business Conduct, the Supplier Code of Conduct, and the Global Human Rights policy which include corporate obligations on our suppliers around ethics, human rights, bribery and corruption and human trafficking.

 As a global business we are very sensitive to the external factors which impact our commercial and corporate operations.
-As such, at registration, all suppliers are required to complete a declaration confirming their conformance with our Supplier Code of Conduct.
+As such, at registration, all suppliers are required to sign a declaration confirming their conformance with our Supplier Code of Conduct.